Dhruv-Kushwaha2010/mf_portfolio/README.md

 ## Overview
 This analysis focuses on creating an optimized portfolio using various categories of Hybrid Mutual Funds in India.
 We selected the top 5 funds based on Assets Under Management (AUM) for each type of Hybrid Mutual Fund, then applied a portfolio optimization algorithm to select one fund from each category.

+Checkout the [code](analysis.ipynb) for the details of the analysis.

 > **Note:** All analysis was performed on Direct Growth Funds only.

 ## Data Source